EvanElzenberger/SportsAnalytics/README.md

 NHL data was scraped using the NHL api

 ### Exam Highlights:
-- I wanted to create a heat map for the Avalanche goals scored.
+This project was open ended, I created a heatmap based on the Avalanche goals.
 ```r
 ##Scrape Data
 games <- nhlapi::nhl_schedule_seasons(seasons = 2021, teamIds = 21)[[1]]$dates